Country information for Sweden - Systems of support and specialist provision

 - Government funding.

 The state runs three national and five regional special schools.
 Parents apply for their children to attend a special school.
-If the pupil does not live within commuting distance, they can live at the school and take an active part in recreational activities during the school term.
+If the learner does not live within commuting distance, they can live at the school and take an active part in recreational activities during the school term.

-The national schools cater for pupils with:
+The national schools cater for learners with:

 - visual impairment combined with additional disabilities (MDVI);